SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-dataflow-gen2.md

     ![](./Images2/2/t2-1.png)

-   >**Note:** If this option is greyed out, you may already have a data destination set.
-Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
-If a destination is already set, you can change it using the gear.
+   >**Note:** If this option is greyed out, it indicates that a data destination may already be configured.
+To verify, check the bottom of the Query settings pane on the right side of the Power Query editor.
+If a destination exists, you can modify it by clicking the gear icon.

 1. In the **Connect to data destination** dialog box, keep everything as default and click on **Next**.